 수면의 질에 따라 하루가 좌지우지 되긴 하더라구요. 살도 찐다니 수면관리 잘해주어야겠네요. 좋은 정보 감사합니다.

-If you do not get enough sleep, our body changes to a more fat-prone constitution.
-During sleep, the activity of the sympathetic nervous system, which plays a role in exciting the body, decreases.
-However, people who lack sleep do not experience this process properly, leading to an increase in the neurotransmitter catecholamine, which raises blood sugar levels.
-When blood sugar rises rapidly, our body secretes excessive amounts of insulin to lower it.
-The problem is that the over-secreted insulin prevents fat breakdown and oxidation, promoting fat accumulation.
-Especially when going to bed late, the likelihood of late-night snacking increases, as digestion ability decreases at night compared to daytime, and the proportion of consumed food absorbed as fat also increases.
+If we don't get enough sleep, our bodies become more prone to gaining weight.
+During sleep, the sympathetic nervous system, which is part of the autonomic nervous system and plays a role in stimulating the body, decreases activity.
+However, in people who are sleep-deprived, this process doesn't occur properly, leading to an increase in catecholamines, a neurotransmitter, which causes blood sugar levels to rise.
+When blood sugar levels rise rapidly, the body overproduces the hormone insulin to lower them.
+The problem is that this excess insulin inhibits fat breakdown and burning, promoting fat accumulation.
+In particular, the later we sleep, the more likely we are to snack at night, as digestion slows down at night compared to during the day, and the rate at which food is absorbed as fat increases.

-Not drinking enough water and experiencing dehydration can lead to weight gain.
-Water helps accelerate the body's metabolism and aids in burning fat.
-A study by a research team at Humboldt University in Berlin, Germany, involving 14 adults who drank two cups of water daily, showed an average increase in metabolic rate of 30%.
-Consuming water increases feelings of fullness, reduces food intake, and helps prevent obesity.
-In fact, according to a thesis by Dr. Brenda Davis from the Department of Nutrition at Virginia Tech in the United States, people who drank two cups of water 20 minutes before a meal lost about 2 kg more than those who did not.
+Not drinking enough water can lead to weight gain.
+Water helps burn fat by speeding up the body's metabolism.
+A research team at Humboldt University of Berlin in Germany had 14 adults drink two cups of water daily.
+Their average metabolic rate increased by 30%.
+Drinking water increases satiety and reduces food intake, which also helps prevent obesity.
+In fact, a study by Dr. Brenda Davey, a nutrition professor at Virginia Tech, found that people who drank two cups of water 20 minutes before a meal lost approximately 2 kg more than those who didn't.

 ◇Protein

-Even with a deficiency in protein, weight gain can occur.
-Protein is an essential nutrient for weight loss because a deficiency accelerates muscle breakdown.
-Consuming a balanced mix of animal and plant proteins helps boost metabolism and reduce appetite.
-According to a study from Maastricht University in the Netherlands, consuming 25-30% of total daily calories from protein results in an increase in metabolic rate by up to 80-100 kcal per day compared to a low-protein diet.
-Especially as we age, muscle loss not only leads to weight gain but also increases susceptibility to various diseases, making protein intake important.
-The recommended daily intake for an average adult is 0.8 grams per kilogram of body weight.
+Protein deficiency can also lead to weight gain.
+Protein is a crucial nutrient for weight loss, as a deficiency accelerates muscle breakdown.
+Consuming a balanced mix of animal and plant-based proteins can boost your metabolic rate and reduce your appetite.
+A study from Maastricht University in the Netherlands found that consuming 25-30% of total daily calories from protein increased metabolism by up to 80-100 kcal per day compared to a low-protein diet.
+This is especially important as we age, as muscle loss can lead to weight gain and various health problems.
+The recommended daily intake for adults is 0.8g per kilogram of body weight.

 ==========================